 This week we played broken chords with the LH.
-It is imperative we play all chords with correct fingerings as this transfers over to every chord structure with all 15 major and 15 minor keys!
+It is imperative that we play all chords with correct fingerings as this transfers over to every chord in all 15 major and 15 minor keys!

 A few ideas to bring playfulness to practice time!

 Homework pp. 24–25: Students identify the bugs used and the solfege patterns.
 They are reading challenging music notation now!